Sanjay Rajaratnam

-Education
+Family and education

+Sanjay Rajaratnam's father, Sivakumaran Rajaratnam, was an Advocate who took oaths in 1955, and his grandfather was Duraiappah Rajaratnam MBE, a Crown Proctor from Trincomalee, who was also the first Chairman of the Trincomalee Urban Council.

-Rajaratnam received his primary and secondary education at the St. Peter's College, Bambalapitiya and Royal College, Colombo.
-He then entered the Sri Lanka Law College and qualified as an attorney-at-law.
+Rajaratnam received his primary and secondary education at the St. Peter's College, Bambalapitiya and Royal College, Colombo He then entered the Sri Lanka Law College and qualified as an attorney-at-law.
 Rajaratnam also received an LL.M. from the Queen Mary University of London and qualified as a solicitor.

 Legal career

 He joined the Attorney General's Department in April 1988 as a State Counsel.
 He was later promoted as Senior State Counsel, and then Deputy Solicitor General.
 In 2014, he was appointed as the President's Counsel by the then Sri Lankan President Mahinda Rajapaksa.

 In October 2019, he replaced Dilrukshi Dias Wickramasinghe as the acting solicitor general following the latter's leaked controversial phone call with Avant Garde chairman.

 On 20 May 2021, the Parliamentary Council approved the appointment of Sanjay Rajaratnam to the position of Attorney General of Sri Lanka replacing Dappula de Livera.